MiracleLabs/ds24-openlab-googlesso/readme.md

 # DS24 Open Lab | Simplifying Authentication by Integrating Google SSO in React

-This repository contains the lab for demonstrating Simplifying Authentication by Integrating Google SSO in React.
-It is one of the labs brought to you by Miracle's Innovation Labs.
+This repository contains the lab for demonstrating Simplifying Authentication by Integrating Google SSO in React application.
+It is one of the open labs brought to you by Miracle's Innovation Labs.

 ## Technologies Overview